All Guides About Start Here

 How much does a micro SaaS sell for?

-Most micro SaaS businesses sell for 2–4x ARR under $50K ARR, rising to 4–6x ARR for businesses with low churn, consistent growth, and documented operations.
-At $3K MRR ($36K ARR), a realistic sale price is $72K–$144K depending on metrics.
+Most small subscription software businesses sell for 2–4 years of yearly subscription income when they make under $50K a year, rising to 4–6 years of income for businesses with a low cancellation rate, steady growth, and clear written operations.
+At $3K a month in subscriptions ($36K a year), a realistic sale price is $72K–$144K depending on the numbers.

 +